vdaas/vald/docs/overview/architecture.md

 - Observability & Real-time monitoring

-  Vald support pprof and Prometheus to monitor and trace the log in every Vald components.
+  Vald supports pprof and Prometheus to monitor and trace the log in every Vald components.

 - Distributed